bitovi/academy/src/technology-consulting/6-building-rapport.md

 - **Lead by example:** Show how open you are to feedback in your own work, proving it’s a crucial part of improving.
 Share examples of how feedback has positively impacted your performance and decision-making.
 This demonstrates that feedback is a valuable tool rather than a threat.
 - **Set the tone early:** Make it clear from the beginning that honest, constructive communication is valued in your consulting work.
 Establish norms and expectations around feedback in initial meetings and reiterate its importance throughout the project.
 Encourage an atmosphere where team members feel safe to express their ideas and concerns.
 - **Consider cultural differences:** Recognize that different cultures have varying norms around hierarchy and directness.
-Provide guidelines for navigating these differences effectively.
 For instance, in cultures that value indirect communication, feedback might be framed more diplomatically, while in more direct cultures, straightforwardness can be appreciated.
 Being culturally sensitive in your approach ensures that feedback is received positively and constructively.

 Tips and techniques: